DCC-Lab/PyTissueOptics/README.md

 ## Installation
 Requires Python 3.6+ installed on the device.

-PyTissueOptics can be installed via `pip` or by cloning the repository.

 ### Installing the development version
 1. Clone the repository.
 2. Create a virtual environment inside the repository with `python -m venv venv`.